jdeal/qim/README.md

 3. If we nest deeper _and_ break out of point-free style, it gets pretty awkward to write or read the code.
 We could clean that up by splitting this into multiple functions, but remember how concise the requirement is vs the resulting code complexity.
 4. If none of our accounts actually match these criteria, we'll still end up with a new state object.

-`qim` boils this down to the essential declarative parts, using an expressive query path, and it avoids unnecessary mutations.
+Qim boils this down to the essential declarative parts, using an expressive query path, and it avoids unnecessary mutations.

 Let's stretch out the previous example to take a closer look at some of the navigators used.